Tharun-selladurai/face_liveliness_web_platform/README.md

 - **OpenCV**: An open-source computer vision and machine learning software library.
 - **ONNX**: Open Neural Network Exchange, an open format for AI models.
--

 ## **System Architecture**

-The **Face Liveliness Check** system involves capturing video frames from the browser, detecting faces, matching faces, and detecting spoof attacks.
+The **Face Liveliness Check** system involves capturing video frames from the browser, detecting faces, matching faces, detecting spoof attacks, and preventing virtual camera use.
 Here’s a detailed explanation of each component and how they interact:

 1. **Video Stream Capture** (React Frontend):
    - Captures live video feed from the user's camera.